abelectronicsuk/ABElectronics_C_Libraries/ExpanderPi/README.md

 Set the reference voltage for the ADC
 **Parameter:** (double) ref - Set this value to be the same as the voltage measured on the Vref pin on the Expander Pi
-If using the on board voltage reference then the value will be 4.096
+If using the on-board voltage reference then the value will be 4.096
 **Returns:** null
 ___